 Thomas Wilson was the inventor of the first mechanical Chess Clock in 1883.

-On the show, Star Trek, Kirk, and Spock have played chess three times.
+On Star Trek, Kirk, and Spock have played chess three times.
 Kirk won all three games.

 Chess is a truly unique game!
-The number of unique games of chess is 10^120 while the estimated number of electrons in this universe is 10^79.
+The number of unique games of chess is 10^120 while the estimated number of electrons in our universe is 10^79.

 The first American to defeat a Soviet player in an international tournament was Frank Marshall in 1924, in New York.